 I created this recipe because I needed a granola bar that didn’t turn to trail mix halfway through my hike.
 I was looking for something sturdy, and more importantly, something my kids would eat without complaint.
 These bars keep their shape and their flavor on day hikes and weekend road trips.
 I can keep them in my purse or the glove compartment for days, and they’re still yummy.
 With a good mix of sunflower, sesame, chia, and flax seeds, they’re nutritiously dense.
 If you replace the almond butter with sun butter, they can be made nut-free.
 Anyway, find the recipe here, and let me know what you think.

-Molasses and Pumpkin Seed No Bake Granola Bars
+Molasses and Pumpkin Seed No-Bake Granola Bars

 Need a fast snack for your upcoming road trip?
 The awesome thing about these delicious granola bars is that you basically stir them, spread them in a pan, and let them chill out for a few hours.
 They seriously take 10 minutes to whip up.
-The sweetness comes from honey and molasses, and there’s bits of chocolate mixed with peanut butter, just for fun.
+The sweetness comes from honey and molasses, and there are bits of chocolate mixed with peanut butter, just for fun.
 The only caveat with these bars is that they don’t hold up well in the heat.
 Store them in the freezer and tuck them in your pack before a hike in the fall, winter, or spring.
-Do not leave the in your car on a hot summer day!
+Do not leave them in your car on a hot summer day!
 You can find the recipe over at This Runner’s Recipes.

 Awesome Trail Mix for Hiking and Road Trips

 Trail mix is even easier to make than granola bars, and if you’re in a hurry, there’s no harm in dumping a bunch of nuts and dried fruits into a plastic bag and heading out the door.
 In fact, this is the way I usually do it.
 However, there are a few combinations that go particularly well together, so I’ll share them here.